Anatoly1010/TR_EPR/readme.md

 ## Basic usage

-1. Installing Mathematica
+1. Wolfram Mathematica

 Install the Wolfram Mathematica version 11 or higher.

-2. Setting of global options for initialization cells
+2. Global options for initialization cells

 In Wolfram Mathematica press: